HomeBlogWeb DevelopmentTwo-Way Data Binding in Angular with ngModel [Examples]

 • textarea

-Creating Custom Two-way Data Bindings
+How to Create Custom Two-way Data Bindings in Angular?

 There are no digest cycles or watchers to deal with in two-way data binding angular since two-way binding is not enabled by default.
 A two-way data binding between a Parent and their kid may sometimes be necessary.
 An example of two-way data binding is shown in this article.